uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 This is generally done in two steps:

 - Load image from the disk into RAM.
 In this example, we'll decompress the image into RGBA a image.
-You may use helper librairies such as [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) to do this.
+You may use helper libraries such as [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) to do this.
 - Load the raw decompressed RGBA image from RAM into a GPU texture.
 You'll want to use dedicated functions of your graphics API (e.g. OpenGL, DirectX11) to do this.

 Once you have an image in GPU texture memory, you can use functions such as `ImGui::Image()` to request Dear ImGui to create a draw command that your Dear ImGui rendering back-end will turn into a draw call.